-The Shrine of Our Lady of La Leche at Mission Nombre de Dios traces its origins to the founding of the city of St. Augustine in 1565.
-On September 8, 1565, Pedro Menéndez de Avilés landed and proclaimed this site for Spain and the Church.
-Menéndez named this site Nombre de Dios, meaning Name of God.
+The National Shrine of Our Lady of La Leche at Mission Nombre de Dios traces its origins to St. Augustine's founding in 1565.
+On September 8, 1565, Pedro Menéndez de Avilés landed and proclaimed this site for Spain and the church.
+Menéndez named this site Nombre de Dios, meaning "Name of God."
 He put Father Lopez in charge of the mission, making him the first parish priest in St. Augustine.

 It was on these grounds that Father Lopez celebrated the first parish mass and began the work at America's first mission.

 In the early 1600s, St. Augustine's Spanish settlers established the United State's first shrine to the Virgin Mary.
 The Shrine of Our Lady de la Leche at Mission Nombre de Dios was recently elevated to a National Shrine by the U.S. Conference of Catholic Bishops.
 The small mission chapel on the grounds holds an image of Our Lady of La Leche and is a destination for pilgrims who travel from all over the world to pray for her intercession.